ansys/DevRelDocs/2025R1_Test/Rocky-PrePost-scripting-Manual-2025-R1/setup-ide.md

-# Using VScode to Create/Edit Scripts
+# Using VScode to create/edit scripts

 For more complex PrePost Scripting scripts, we suggest you to use a Python IDE, so you get features like syntax highlight and code completion.
 You can use any IDE, but Visual Studio Code (a.k.a.
 VSCode) has good Python